ersanchez/notes/git-without-github.md

    * You will clone this bare repository
 * I will use an imaginary user named Alice in the demonstration steps

 ## Detailed Tasks

 Here are the tasks we will perform:

-* initialize a repository
+* initialize a directory into a git repository
-* clone the new repository into a bare repository that we can clone onto other computers
+* clone the git repository into a bare repository
+* clone the bare repository onto other computers

-### Initializing a Repository
+### Initializing a Directory into a `git` Repository

 Let's say you have a directory (folder) filled with server configuration scripts that you want track with `git`.
 Your directory is named `server-scripts` and it lives in your home directory: `/home/alice/server-scripts`.